custom-components/pyscript/README.md

 Reloading the `.py` files is accomplished by calling the `pyscript.reload` service, which is the one built-in service (so you can't create your own service with that name).
 All function definitions, services and triggers are re-created on `reload`.
-Any currently running functions are not stopped by `reload` - they continue to run until they finish (return).
+Any currently running functions (ie, functions that have been triggered and are actively executing Python code or waiting inside `task.sleep()` or `task.wait_until()`) are not stopped by `reload` - they continue to run until they finish (return).

 ## Accessing state variables